JayYi3/cpp-module/README.md

 C++ 20 introduces **modules**, which allow compilers to use "semantic imports" instead of the old text inclusion model.

-Modules allow share declarations and definitions across translation units.
+Modules allow shared declarations and definitions across translation units.
 A module is a *set* of source files that are compiled independently and only once.
 It has several advantages over header files:
 - Reduced compilation time.
 - Hide visibility of internal implementations like macros, preprocessor directives, and non-exported names.
 - Modules can be imported in any order without concern for dependencies between headers.